andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 worn me down and I'm ready for the real thing.
 I've got my system down.
 I'm prepared.
 Calm.
 Confident.

-The night before the big day I sleep like a damn baby.
-When I arise I find a ladybug on my pillow - that's gotta be good luck right?
+That night I sleep like a damn baby.
+When I arise
+I find a ladybug on my pillow - that's gotta be good luck right?
 But then again, maybe I
 <a href="https://dancespirit.com/history-of-merde/" target="_blank" rel="noopener no referrer">don't want good luck</a>?
 I'm not really sure what to make of dancer superstitions.

-Tech rehearsal
+I arrive to the Nasher a couple hours ahead of our 6:30 PM show.
+Around 4:30 we do a tech rehearsal, which I learn is just a breezy run-through with the music but no costumes or props.
+Like a Thursday football practice with no pads.

 <figure class="figure container-fluid">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/perf-dress1.jpg" alt="Dress rehearsal">
-  <figcaption class="figure-caption">Notice how Allie & Cate are both focused on
+  <figcaption class="figure-caption">Notice how everyone else is focused on
   the task at hand whilst yours truly sticks his tongue out at the camera</figcaption>
 </figure>

-The hours leading up to the performance are filled with much milling about and nonsensical banter.
+The time between tech & the performance is filled with much milling about and nonsensical banter.
 Our heroic stage manager, Gabby, has the unenviable job of appeasing contingents from the Nasher, ADF, and the security detail, all while wrangling a group of nervy performers.